Prince of Wales Award for Sustainable Forestry

 4. The recipient can only receive the trophy once and must be a citizen of Australia or New Zealand

-Nominations for the Prince of Wales Award for Sustainable Forestry are now closed.
+Nominations for the Prince of Wales Award for Sustainable Forestry are now open.
+Please see eligibility criteria and 2018 nomination form below:

 2017 Mr Jesse Mahoney (IFA)